moby/moby/docs/sources/reference/api/docker_remote_api.md

         ]

  `GET `{.descname}`/images/viz`{.descname}
 :   This URI no longer exists.
-The `images -viz`
+The `images --viz`
     output is now generated in the client, using the `/images/json` data.